 Omaha certainly experiences all four seasons to their fullest.
 Though there isn’t a mountain or beach near this city, West Omaha is full of great parks, lakes and other recreational areas.

 During the cool-warmer months (March-October), locals enjoy riding bikes or playing in softball leagues at Tranquility Park.
-Chalco Hills, Standing Bear Lake and Zorinsky Lake are the three larger recreational areas in West Omaha.
-Each of these lakes flourishes with wildlife and great trails for jogging or dog walking.
-Each lake also has public docs for fishing, kayaking, canoeing or paddle boarding, as well as large picnic areas with grills.
+Chalco Hills, Standing Bear Lake, and Zorinsky Lake are the three larger recreational areas in West Omaha.
+Each of these lakes flourishes with wildlife and great trails for jogging, biking, or dog walking.
+Each lake also has public docks for fishing, kayaking, canoeing, or paddle boarding, as well as large picnic areas with grills.

 Sand volleyball is also a popular warm-season activity for adults in Omaha; various bars host leagues each summer.

-During the colder months (Nov-Feb), many like to sled, ice skate, ice fish, even snowshoeing for good fun and exercise.
-Miracle Hill Golf and Tennis has 8 indoor tennis courts and Tranquility has indoor ice rinks for leisure and hockey.
+During the colder months (Nov-Feb), many like to sled, ice skate, ice fish, and even snowshoeing for good fun and exercise.
+Miracle Hill Golf and Tennis has eight indoor tennis courts, and Tranquility has indoor ice rinks for leisure and hockey.

 Golf